mdn/content/files/en-us/web/api/videoencoder/index.md

 - {{domxref("VideoEncoder.flush()")}}
   - : Returns a promise that resolves once all pending encodes have been completed.
 - {{domxref("VideoEncoder.reset()")}}
-  - : Cancels all pending encodes and callbacks, and releases all underlying resources.
+  - : Cancels all pending encodes and callbacks.
 - {{domxref("VideoEncoder.close()")}}
   - : Ends all pending work and releases system resources.